Dr. Caruso was featured in New Philosopher Magazine, which is widely distributed within the United States, UK, Australia and New Zealand.

-In addition, he will publish two new books in early 2021.
-The first is a 600+ page book titled Rejecting Retributivism: Free Will, Punishment, and Criminal Justice, which he wrote while on a recent Sabbatical to Scotland.
-The second he describes as a “debate book” he co-wrote with Daniel C. Dennet--whom Dr. Caruso describes as one of the greatest living philosophers—titled Just Deserts: Debating Free Will.
+He published two books in 2021.
+The first is a 600+ page book titled Rejecting Retributivism: Free Will, Punishment, and Criminal Justice, which he wrote while on a Sabbatical to Scotland.
+The second he describes as a “debate book” he co-wrote with Daniel C. Dennet -- whom Dr. Caruso describes as one of the greatest living philosophers — titled Just Deserts: Debating Free Will.

-And as if he is not busy enough already, he’s just signed two new book contracts with Cambridge University Press, while publishing over ten journal articles over the past year.
+And as if he is not busy enough already, he’s just signed two new book contracts with Cambridge University Press, while publishing more than ten journal articles over the past year.

 When asked for a favorite memory over the years at SUNY CCC, George’s answer is simple: the people.